London Fog Cake with Earl Grey Buttercream

 - In a bowl of a stand mixer fitted with a paddle attachment, beat together the oil and sugar on medium speed for 2 minutes.
 With the mixer on, add the eggs, egg yolk, vanilla, and almond extract.
 Stop the mixer and scrape down the bowl.

-- Evenly divide the batter (*see my own notes for tips to do this!) among the prepared pans.
+- Evenly divide the batter (*see recipe notes for tips on how to do this!) among the prepared pans.
 Bake for 23 to 25 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Let them cool on a wire rack for 10 to 15 minutes before removing the cakes from their pans.
 Allow to cool completely.

 Prepare the Salted Caramel: